coralingberlandau/lista_frontend/README.md

    users make smarter decisions when organizing their lists and tasks.
    - **Smart List Management**: By analyzing user behavior and preferences, the AI automatically organizes, categorizes, and suggests the most efficient ways to manage lists, improving productivity and organization.

+8. **Device Compatibility**
+   - The application is fully responsive, ensuring seamless adaptation to various screen sizes and devices.
+   - Optimized for desktop, tablet, and mobile devices.

 ---